howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 > In fact, the injected prop contains even more functionality.
 You can read more in the [documentation](https://www.apollographql.com/docs/react/basics/queries.html#graphql-query-data).

 That's it!
 Go ahead and run `yarn start` again.
 You should see the exact same screen as before.

+> **Note**: If the browser on `http://localhost:4000` only says error and is empty otherwise, you probably forgot to have your server running.
+Note that for the app to work the server needs to run as well - so you have two running processes in your terminal: One for the server and one for the React app.
+To start the server, navigate into the `server` directory and run `yarn start`.